Jinan Weather

 Spring (Late March - May)

 Jinan weather in Spring is mainly sunny with ample sunshine, but a little dry.
-Total precipitation is low and rainy days are sparse, with seasonal rainfall accounting for about 15% of the annual total.
-In the warm, sunny weather, willow branches sprout early, and flowers kissed by the sun contend in beauty and fascination.
+Precipitation is low and rainy days are sparse, with seasonal rainfall accounting for about 100mm.

-What to Pack in Jinan in Spring
+What to Pack to Visit Jinan in Spring

 Clothes: a thick coat with a light sweater and insulating pants for March, a light jacket with shirts and jeans for April, shirts and sweatpants for May